greenido/Crusted-Butte-Powder/README.md

-# Is it a powder day at Crusted Butte?
+# Is it a powder day at Crested Butte?
 ![](https://cdn.glitch.com/77226634-c4ec-49b2-91d1-afa454bc1adb%2F300px-Crested_Butte.jpg?1519855661465)
-### [Actions on Google](https://assistant.google.com/services/a/uid/0000009f0380b135?hl=en) to know if it's a powder day at Crusted Butte and you should run to the mountain.
+### [Actions on Google](https://assistant.google.com/services/a/uid/0000009f0380b135?hl=en) to know if it's a powder day at Crested Butte and you should run to the mountain.

 ## [live web demo](https://powder-day-cb.glitch.me/)
 ## [The Google Assistant Action](https://assistant.google.com/services/a/uid/0000009f0380b135?hl=en)